SimonPiCarter/octopus2/documentation/phases.md

 - Take Queue Actions into account
 - Remove current state and add clean up state if done  in entities

+### PathfindingCache

+- Reset cache if revision of triangulation is different from cache
+- Compute path

 ## CleanUp (CleanUpPhase)

 ### CommandQueueSystems